brainbang/mindwave/README.md

 #### windows

 I haven't tested as much here, but it should work with built-in windows stuff, setting up SPP (serial over bluetooth) and pairing.
 You can read more about the process [here](http://support.neurosky.com/kb/mindwave-mobile-2/cant-pair-mindwave-mobile-2-with-computer-or-mobile-device).
+In your device manager, under "Advanced" look for the COM port it sets up, and use that in your code.

 #### mac

 Install the [official mac driver](http://download.neurosky.com/public/Products/MindWave%20headset/RF%20driver%20for%20Mac/MindWaveDriver5.1.pkg).
 You can read more about it [here](http://support.neurosky.com/kb/mindwave/mindwave-cant-work-on-mac-osx-1011-or-higher).
 Your serial-device will be something like `/dev/tty.MindWaveMobile-DevA` or sometimes `/dev/cu.MindWaveMobile-DevA` works better (it seemed to have issues rapidly disconnecting and connecting, but changing devices would sometimes fix that.)
 Make sure to set this at the bottom of the examples, instead of `/dev/rfcomm0`.
-Put it in pairing-mode and start your program, and it should go solid-blue and output data.
+Put it in pairing-mode and pair with it, then start your program, and it should go solid-blue and start outputting data.

 ### code